kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 Themes and Plugins that were built into the image will be available in the Dashboard.
 Activate and customize them - changes will be persisted into the MySQL database.

-The WP-Stateless plugin should be activated first and configured to your GCP project and the GCS media bucket configured in variables.conf through the automated setup process.
+The WP-Stateless plugin should be activated first and configured to your GCP project and the GCS media bucket configured in terraform.tfvars through the automated setup process.
 Don't setup a new GCP project and bucket!
 This plugin will redirect all media uploads to a GCS bucket in GCP, ensuring that the media is persisted across container instances and the Wordpress frontend remains stateless.

 Happy blogging!